Powered by

 Jagdish Kevat's wife is making an earthen stove in the courtyard, as gas cylinders are expensive to fill/refill

 It should be noted that the traditional occupations of the Dhimar, Bhoi, Kahar, Kahra, Dhivar, Mallah, Nawda, Turha, Kevat, Keer, Britiya, Singhara, Jalari, and Jalaranlu castes encompass fishing, palanquin carrying, cultivating water chestnuts and lotus flowers, and water fetching, as well as boating.
-However, due to limited employment opportunities within these traditional spheres, individuals from these castes often find themselves compelled to assume laborer roles, quite like Jagdish Kevat.
+However, due to limited employment opportunities within these traditional spheres, individuals from these castes often find themselves compelled to assume labourer roles, quite like Jagdish Kevat.

 Who has money, has the pond